 As previously mentioned, depression affects people in different ways – therefore causing several different symptoms.
 The symptoms of depression range from mild to severe.
 At its mildest, you may simply feel persistently low in spirit, while severe depression can make you feel suicidal, that life is no longer worth living.

-According to a data revealed on The Telegraph, over the course of their life, one in five British adults had thoughts of suicide – with this number increasing to 22.4% among women.
+According to data revealed in The Telegraph, over the course of their life, one in five British adults had thoughts of suicide – with this number increasing to 22.4% among women.

 The types of symptoms that you may experience can be split into what you’re feeling and how you might behave.
 For example, you may begin to feel upset, restless, worthless, empty and isolated as you’re unable to relate to others.
 It might be that you no longer find pleasure in life, even things that you usually enjoy.